 Tuition and Fees (Per Semester)

 All required tuition and fees must be paid by the student by the deadline or registration may be canceled.
-Students in need of financial aid may be assisted through the College's financial aid program, or in unusual cases by short-term emergency loans, if available.
-Additional charges may apply.
+Students in need of financial aid may be assisted through the College's financial aid program.

 Resident Tuition (per semester)